andreipfeiffer/css-in-js/README.md

 #### 1. `.css` file extraction

-Solutions that generate `.css` static files, which normally you would include as `<link>` tag(s) in the `<head>` of your page, will basically be a [rendering-blocking resource](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css), highly affects **FCP**, **LCP**, and any metric regarding rendering time.
+Solutions that generate `.css` static files, which you normally would include as `<link>` tag(s) in the `<head>` of your page, are basically [rendering-blocking resources](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css).
+This highly affects **FCP**, **LCP** and any other metric that follows.

 📭 **Empty cache**
 If the user has an empty cache, the following needs to happen, **negatively** impacting **FCP** and **LCP**:

-- the browser needs to make an additional request, which incurs: a full **RTT** (Round Trip Time) to our server;
+- the browser needs to make an additional request, which implies a full **RTT** (Round Trip Time) to our server;
-- transfer all CSS content;
+- transfer all CSS file content;
-- parsing it and building the CSSOM;
+- parse it and build the CSSOM;
-- all these will delay any rendering of the `<body>` (even if the entire HTML is already loaded, and it may even be eagerly parsed and some resources already fetched in advance, like images);
+- these will delay any rendering of the `<body>`, even if the entire HTML is already loaded, and it may even be eagerly parsed, and some resources already fetched in advance;

-- it's true that you can fetch in parallel other `<head>` resources (additional `.css` or `.js` files), but normally this a bad practice, anyway;
+It's true that you can fetch in **parallel** other `<head>` resources (additional `.css` or `.js` files), but this is generally a bad practice;

 📬 **Full cache**
 However, on subsequent visits, the entire `.css` resource would be cached, so **FCP** and **LCP** would be positively impacted.

+💡 **Key points**
+This solution appears to be better suited in some use-cases:
+- we have many Server Side Rendered pages that our users visit, maybe even containing a common `.css` file that can be cached when visiting other pages;
+- we don't update the styles frequently, so they can be cached for longer periods of time;
+- we want to optimize for returning visitors, affecting first-time visits instead;

 <br />